Fokker-Planck particle systems for Bayesian inference: Computational approaches: Numerical results

 Furthermore, we assume Gaussian measurement errors $\Xi\sim\cN(0,R)$ with $R=0.01\cdot I_2$, $I_2\in\R^{2\times2}$ the identity matrix, and a Gaussian prior $\cN(0,P_0)$ with $P_0=100\cdot I_2$.
 The data is constructed by drawing a reference parameter $x^\dagger\sim\pi_0$ and by setting the observation to $y = h(x^\dagger)+\xi^\dagger$, where $\xi^\dagger$ is a realisation of the measurement error.
 Our numerical results are based on the realisations $x^\dagger = (0.0865, -0.8157)^{\rm T}$ and $y = (-0.0173,-0.573)^{\rm T}$.

 We use the MATLAB solver {\rm ode45} to solve the ODE representing the deterministic Fokker--Planck dynamics \eqref{eq:dynamic_regFPf_nonlinear_2} and the Euler--Maruyama scheme with a step-size $\Delta t = 0.0001$ for the interacting Langevin sampler \eqref{eq:interacting_langevin_corrected_localised}.
-The preconditioned Fokker--Planck dynamics is implemented using Gaussian kernels (\ref{eq:Gauss_kernel}) with $B = \alpha P_0$ and $\alpha = 0.05$.
+The preconditioned Fokker--Planck dynamics is implemented using Gaussian kernels (\ref{eq:Gauss_kernel}) with $B = \alpha P_0$ and $\alpha = 0.05$. {Both methods have been initialized by an i.i.d.~sample from the prior distribution $N(0,P_0)$.}

 Figure \ref{fig:2d_Stuart_particles} shows the posterior approximation through the particle systems with $M=200$ particles resulting from the deterministic Fokker--Planck dynamics as well as the interacting Langevin sampler.
 One finds that both methods approximate the posterior distribution well.